TejShind/Regex/README.md

 5) Creating space in between PinCode number.
 6) Create Regex pattern to check functionality of validate Email address.
 7) Check functionality of validate Email address with special character i.e.@.
-8) Ensure“.” after bridgelabz and validate the mandatory 3rd part i.e. co.
+8) Ensure “.” after bridgelabz and validate the mandatory 3rd part i.e. co.
+9) Modified regex pattern to match the optional part in Email